abba-platforms/cillar/README.md

 # CillarCoin (CILLAR)

 **CillarCoin** is a programmable ERC-20 utility token developed by **Abba Platforms Inc.** to facilitate transit fare payments on **AfrailX** and **ArailX** smart mobility systems through the **Abba App**.
-It enables secure, flexible, and user-centric mobility payments within a decentralized infrastructure ecosystem.
+It is designed to enable secure, flexible, and user-centric mobility payments within a decentralized infrastructure ecosystem.

 ---

 ## 🚇 Purpose
-CillarCoin is used to:
+CillarCoin is designed to:
 - Pay for transit rides via Abba App on AfrailX and ArailX smart mobility systems
 - Earn ride rewards and loyalty bonuses
-- Enable regional and senior fare discounts
+- Enable regional, children and senior fare discounts
 - Track ride-based CO₂ emissions savings
 - Allow refundable transactions within defined windows
 - Support KYC-based user eligibility

-These smart mobility systems—AfrailX in Africa and ArailX in the U.S.—represent the future of clean, efficient, and scalable urban transit.
+These smart mobility systems—AfrailX in Africa and the Middle East, and ArailX in the U.S. and beyond—represent the future of clean, efficient, and scalable urban transit.
 CillarCoin enables seamless payments across these networks through a unified token ecosystem.

 ---